RustyCabbage/SCVE/README.md

 # Ship Catalogue / Variant Editor (SCVE)

-Provides three out of campaign missions: one that contains a sorted list of all the ships in vanilla, one that contains a sorted list of all the ships added by mods filtered on a per-mod basis, and one that allows custom searches through editing a CSV file.
+Provides four out of campaign missions:
+- a sorted list of all the ships in vanilla
+- a sorted list of all the ships added by mods filtered on a per-mod basis
+- custom searches through editing a CSV file.
+- variant validator for modders
 No more relying on modders creating a showcase mission for you!

 Other Features:
 - Ship filters to avoid spoilers